PE and Sport Premium Funding

 All schools with 17 or more pupils receive £16,000 plus £10 per pupil

 We are proud of the PE curriculum and sporting opportunities that we have on offer at Tushingham Primary School, which aim to inspire and motivate all children to become physically confident and know the importance of living a healthy lifestyle.
-Key values, including team work, resilience, determination and fair play, are taught and promoted as a golden thread throughout our PE curriculum.
-We believe that these skills can be applied to wider life experiences, contributing to the development of the whole child.
+Our core Christian values of respect, compassion, generosity, forgiveness and perseverance, are taught and promoted as a golden thread throughout our PE curriculum.
+We want our children to apply these values to their wider life experiences, contributing to the development of the whole child.

 The sport premium funding has helped to develop the children’s confidence, skills and enjoyment of sports.
 Staff confidence has also increased as a direct result of the PE CPD sessions and our new planning and assessment tools, which ensures sustainability.